hoffoo/vim-grails-console/README.md

 " Map to run the Test under the cursor -
 :map <leader>s :RunSingleGrailsTest<cr>

-" You can also run a test by name making it more convenient to map a specific run:
+" You can also run a test by name, making it convenient to map a specific run:
 :RunGrailsTest TestName

-" You can also override the path to the executable using:

-let g:GrailsShellExecutable = "grails"
+" You can also override the path to the executable using: let g:GrailsShellExecutable = "/opt/grails/bin/grails" " default is just grails
 ```

-The defalt behavior of this plugin is to enter insert mode when switching back to it so Conque gets updated.

 ![Screenshot](http://i.imgur.com/eOxz0d3.png)